renekreijveld/macOS_PHP_local_development/README.md

 Supported macOS versions: Big Sur, Monterey, Ventura, Sonoma, Sequoia running on Intel and Silicon prcessors.

-You will get a setup with the following elements:
+This tool has the following characteristics:

 - Although this setup is command-line driven, a set of scripts is provided to do the heavy lifting.
 - Both Apache and NginX are installed as webservers.
 You can easyily switch between the two.